BetterToBest/compassionism-simulation/CONTRIBUTING.md

 - **PTF distortion threshold (30% market share)** — searched, no clean literature citation exists for a cooperative-sector market-concentration threshold specifically.
 Genuine literature gap, not a research gap on our end — kept at 30%, comment reflects the gap honestly.
 - **Sobol/LHC sensitivity** — implementation-ready spec exists (an "LHS Sensitivity Export" button: Latin Hypercube Sample design over the same 5 parameters OAT already varies, reusing the existing `mulberry32` RNG, exporting the design matrix + outcome metrics as CSV).
 Not yet implemented; a good next PR for someone comfortable with the existing OAT code path.
 - **BLEI external validation** — Phase 4 roadmap: validate against Fed SCF, CPS, ACS, BLS CES, and OECD inequality trajectories.
 Not started.
 - **PTH liquidity haircut is flat, not tenure-cohort-varying.** v4.3 added per-agent tenure *tracking* as a first step; the variable haircut formula itself (BLEI paper Table 1a: ~10–20% at 6 months rising to ~80–90% at 5+ years) is not implemented in v4.3 or v4.4.
-The tracking data is now flowing and exported, so this is closer to shippable than before.
+The tracking data is now flowing and exported, so this is closer to shippable than before. **Resolved in v4.5 — see Release Notes, above.**

 - **λ Calibration Status — Open.** The BLEI paper's Index IV defines λ ~ U(0.001, 0.008), the FBS advancement-probability coefficient.
 Simulation v4.4 currently employs λ ~ U(0.0001654, 0.0013233), a behavioral recalibration adopted after the v4.4 wage-scale unification. **A dedicated sensitivity sweep** (N=500 seeds per variant, 500 agents/20 years, Full Integration reference config) tested the paper's original range against v4.4's range and 0.5×/2× variants: